Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 Many of our insurance clients want to jump right in and start running criminal background checks on their staff.
 However, they don’t realize that they’re setting themselves up for potential lawsuits if they don’t first establish the administrative rules and procedures that they’re going to follow.

 Many also make the mistake of thinking that running background checks is all they need to do to protect their youth.
 This is a fallacy because it’s thought that most child predators don’t have a criminal background in the first place.
 Therefore, you need to take additional steps to protect your youth against the predators who don’t have a criminal background.
+And this is one of the driving factors behind the Safe Sport Act.

 Throughout the training we’ve provided links to all the sample forms, articles and instruction videos.
 You can find them all on the risk management page of our website.